smartheim/ohx-os/readme.md

 A non-goal for OHX-OS is a custom build OS, based on [buildroot](https://buildroot.org/).
 This would require a custom update mechanism, CVE tracker and more and is not the focus of the OHX project.

+## Updates

+The only crucial parts that benefit from updating are the kernel and the docker engine.
+Both require a reboot of the system.
+Therefore no live update mechanism has been integrated.

+Instead, pull out your storage medium (SD-Card, USB Drive) and overwrite the first two partitions with the first two partitions of a newly downloaded OS image.

+All your data, containers and settings will be kept.

 ## Build and Deployment

-Prerequirements:

-* A dockerhub credentials file (`docker_credentials.inc`) with a credentials line following the pattern "DOCKER_CRED=username:password".
-This is used for pulling container images for the provisioning part.
+Deploy to hardware:

+If you just want to build and deploy to an SD Card, use `rpi3_build_copy_to_mmc.sh`.
+You might want to change the sd-card device file, the default is */dev/mmcblk0*, and target machine, default is the Raspberry PI 3.

+Maintainer:

-* A github credentials file (`github_access_token.inc`) with a credentials line following the pattern "GITHUB_CRED=username:access_token".
+*Prerequirements*: A github token file (`github_token.inc`) with a credentials line following the pattern "GITHUB_TOKEN=access_token".
 Create an access token in the OHX organisation page.

-If you just want to build and deploy to an SD Card, use `rpi3_build_copy_to_mmc.sh`.
-You might want to change the sd-card device file, the default is */dev/mmcblk0*.
+Modify and adapt packages and provisioned containers in `packages.inc`.

 Call `build_deploy_all.sh` to build and deploy for all supported architectures.

-## Deployment

-Prerequirements:

-* skopeo

-Execute the `deploy.sh` script to:

-* Create a new release and add a message with the current date to it.
-* Attach / Upload the generated images
+This will parse the CHANGELOG file and creates a new Github release if necessary and attaches all generated, compressed image files.

 ## Future plans

 * Reduce image size and complexity by not using NetworkManager but connman instead (~80MB less)
+* Switch userspace to busybox (~30MB less)
+* Use podman instead of docker.
+Removes the root-running daemon.
+Root is only required for privileged containers.
+And saves about 20MB.